-Donald Trump's campaign has spent the past few days trying to reach minority voters.
+Donald Trump's campaign has spent the last few days trying to reach minority voters.

-If he wants to win the White House he has got to do something about his terrible numbers in the African-American community.
+If he wants to win the White House he's got to do something about his terrible numbers in the African-American community.
 And he's doing almost as badly with Hispanic voters, the fastest-growing demographic in US politics.

 It's a message that Donald Trump has picked up and put out in his own bombastic style.
 "What the hell do you have to lose?" he asked black voters at a predominately white rally just last week.